 enum val_type var_get_type (const struct variable var) Returns the type of variable var.

-[Function] int var_get_width (const struct variable var) Returns the width of variable var.
-[Function] void var_set_width (struct variable var, int width) Sets the width of variable var to width.
-The width of a variable should n [Function]
+int var_get_width (const struct variable var) Returns the width of variable var.

+void var_set_width (struct variable var, int width)

-- Sets the width of variable var to width.
+Sets the width of variable var to width.
 The width of a variable should not normally be changed after the variable is created, so this function is rarely used.
-This function cannot be applied to a variable that is part of a dictionary. - bool var_is_numeric (const struct variable var) [Function] Returns true if var is a numeric variable, false otherwise. - bool var_is_alpha (const struct variable var) [Function] Returns true if var is an alphanumeric (string) variable, false otherwise.
+This function cannot be applied to a variable that is part of a dictionary.

+Beturns true if var is a numeric variable var)

+Returns true if var is a numeric variable, false otherwise.

+bool var_is_alpha (const struct variable var)

+Returns true if var is an alphanumeric (string) variable, false otherwise.